 Pitfalls of Walkability Scores

-While walkscore.com does a great job of highlighting a neighborhood’s accessibility to amenities, restaurants, entertainment, and more, it fails to note safety, weather, and maintenance of pedestrian thoroughfares.
+While walkscore.com does a great job of highlighting a neighborhood's accessibility to amenities, restaurants, entertainment, and more, it fails to note the safety, weather, and maintenance of pedestrian thoroughfares.

 In an effort to supplement data from walkscore.com, the EPA created the National Walkability Index (NWI).
 This database also accounts for residential proximity to walkable places but color-codes walkability in an effort to show how close certain streets are from very walkable zones.

 For example, walkscore.com may rate an area as less walkable, but that area could be adjacent to a very walkable segment of the city.
 NWI lets users see a more thorough picture of an entire city's walkability.